AvensioDev/shared/docs/api/classes/LinkedStack.md

 > **contains**(`e`): `boolean`

-Defined in: stack.ts:202
+Defined in: stack.ts:250

-To use this method, a comparator must be set
+Test membership using the comparator when available.

+ Complexity: O(n)

 #### Parameters